Understanding “Automated Loan Approvals” in 3 Short Minutes

 2) USDA Rural Housing Site Loans

-Building a primary residence in a rural area, the U.S. Department of Agriculture (USDA) has a couple of loans that can help.
+If you’re building a primary residence in a rural area, the U.S. Department of Agriculture (USDA) offers several loans that can help.

-Section 523 loans are designed for borrowers who plan to build their own homes, while Section 524 loans allow buyers to hire a contractor to build the home for you.
+Section 523 loans are designed for borrowers who plan to build their own homes, while Section 524 loans allow buyers to hire a contractor to make the home for them.

-Both loans are designed for families with low to moderate-income and have a repayment term of just 2 years.
+Both loans are designed for families with low to moderate incomes and have a repayment term of just 2 years.

 Interest rates, however, can be low.
 Section 523 loans, for instance, charge just 3%, while Section 524 loans charge the current market rate.